ivo-toby/contentful-mcp/README.md

 - **Content Types**: Manage content type definitions
 - **Localization**: Support for multiple locales
 - **Publishing**: Control content publishing workflow
+- **Smart Pagination**: List operations return maximum 3 items per request to prevent context window overflow, with built-in pagination support

+## Pagination

+To prevent context window overflow in LLMs, list operations (like search_entries and list_assets) are limited to 3 items per request.
+Each response includes:
+- Total number of available items
+- Current page of items (max 3)
+- Number of remaining items
+- Skip value for the next page
+- Message prompting the LLM to offer retrieving more items

+This pagination system allows the LLM to efficiently handle large datasets while maintaining context window limits.

 ## Tools